More than a billion people are in coronavirus-inspired lockdown and even going out to shop for essentials risks infection.

-O'Connor recently surveyed global retailers about their intention to adopt drones: a mere 1 per cent said they're on a near-term road map.
+O'Connor recently surveyed global retailers about their intention to adopt drones: a mere one per cent said they're on a near-term road map.

-Noise problems are among the other barriers to delivery drones identified in a January 2020 article in Building and Environment, the international journal of building science and its applications.
+Noise problems were also identified as a problem for drones in a January 2020 article in Building and Environment, the international journal of building science and its applications.

 Penned by researchers from the Unmanned Aircraft Systems Research Team at Australia's RMIT University, Swinburne University, and Boeing, the article identifies problems facing would-be urban drone operators including:

-- Requirement for line-of-sight radio comms can't be satisfied by cellular networks, although some current drone trials work without line-of-sight comms;
+- Requirement for line-of-sight radio links can't be satisfied by cellular networks, although some current drone trials work without line-of-sight comms;

-- Absence of social licence amid fears drones pose safety risks and could cost jobs;
+- Absence of social license amid fears drones pose safety risks and could cost jobs;

 - Urban environments creating challenging flying conditions that don't help with safety;